-Where possible we leverage the OAuth7 service of GitLab in order to have single-sign-on capabilities for all E-CAM services.
-All services except
+Where possible we leverage the OAuth5 service of GitLab in order to have single-sign-on capabilities for all E-CAM services.
+All services except ShareLatex are currently authenticated in this manner.

 3.3 Project Management

 Supporting and streamlining the management of software projects, including bug-tracking and feature requests, is another area where E-CAM can be of service to the community.
 Many of these capabilities already exist in our GitLab service, however we have enabled a number of additional services that seek to make remote collaboration on software projects as straightforward as possible.